 Baby oil is one of those products so ubiquitous in modern life that most people don't stop to think about what it actually is.
 Nevertheless, some claim baby oil is the best body moisturizer out there.
-Others say it's a dangerous product that you should steer clear of—an unsettling notion, given that baby oil is used on the tender skin of babies.
-That makes baby oil worth a second look.
+Others say it's a dangerous product that you should steer clear of—an unsettling notion, given that baby oil is meant for the tender skin of babies.
+That alone makes baby oil worth a second look.

 The most commonly used brand of baby oil in the U.S. is Johnson and Johnson's.
-You've probably seen the familiar clear bottle with the pink cap a million times; it lines the baby care aisles in most drug, department, and grocery stores.
+You've likely seen the familiar clear bottle with the pink cap a million times; it lines the baby care aisles in most drug, department, and grocery stores.
 Go to any store that sells beauty products or home goods, and you'll probably find it.
 There are even cute little mini bottles.

 What Is Baby Oil?